A well-defined statement explaining the profession that an individual intends to pursue in his career

 Defining career goals is just half the battle.
 An individual must set their mind on accomplishing the goals he or she has set.
 However, if one doesn’t develop or map out their goals properly, it will be harder to achieve them.
 When setting career goals, an individual should ensure that they meet the following criteria:

 When setting goals, an individual shouldn’t just focus on being successful.
 Instead, he or she should define what success means to them.
 The ultimate success for one person may just be a milestone to achieving bigger goals for a different person.
-For one individual, success may be becoming the Chief Executive Officer for a company.
+For one individual, success may be becoming the Chief Executive Officer of a company.
 For another, success can be attaining financial freedom.

 As one sets his or her career goals, they should ensure that they also come up with a way to measure their outcome.
 This can be done by setting a timeframe, such as “complete MBA degree within three years”.
 Once the individual is able to attain the short-term goals within the timeframe he or she sets, then they’re on the right path to achieving their ultimate goal.